 Kansas State University offers graduate degrees and certificates on all three campuses: Manhattan, Salina and Olathe.
 Students earn degrees on campus, online or through a combination of the two.

-To provide exceptional graduate student services that enhance professional and career development, support graduate student research and scholarly endeavors, and create an environment that promotes interdisciplinary and cultural interaction, all while advocating for competitive compensation packages for all students.
+To provide exceptional graduate student services that enhance professional and career development, support graduate student research and scholarly endeavors, and create a diverse and inclusive environment that promotes interdisciplinary and cultural interaction, all while advocating for competitive compensation packages for all students.

 Goals of Graduate Education

 - Provide every student with the knowledge and skills needed for professional success.

 - Enhance the research and scholarly enterprise at the university, within the state, nationally and globally.